Nuclear Medicine Technologist

 Nuclear Medicine Technologist Program Accreditation

 The Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT) is the primary accrediting body for nuclear medicine technologist program accreditation.
-Students should ensure the program is accredited as it guarantees a minimum level of quality in curriculum, faculty, and facilities.
+Students should ensure the program is accredited as it guarantees a minimum quality in curriculum, faculty, and facilities.
 Attending an accredited program also ensures that a student is eligible to sit for certification exams upon graduation.

 In the absence of attending an accredited program, students should ensure the program is, at a minimum, recognized by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT).
 While this is not accreditation, students who complete a recognized program will still be eligible to sit for a certification exam.